hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

     * teamsAppEnv folder
     * appPackage folder

+## Known issues

+1. If your project only contains a bot, you may meet error that complains `STATE__FX_RESOURCE_FRONTEND_HOSTING__ENDPOINT` is missing when executing commands.
+Replace this placeholder with a valid URL in `appPackage/manifest.template.json` to fix it.
+   > The old tooling provides a default example URL for your project if this placeholder does not exist.
+In latest tooling, we want to make everything more transparent so requires you to provide your URL here.

 ## Feature changes that impact your development flow

 If you're using VS Code Teams Toolkit, there're some changes to existing features you should be aware of: